solana-labs/solana/docs/src/developing/programming-model/accounts.md

 that is owned by the system program.

-Such newly created accounts reflect whether they sign the transaction and therefore can be used as an authority.
+Such newly created accounts reflect whether they sign the transaction, and therefore, can be used as an authority.
 Authorities in this context convey to the program that the holder of the private key associated with the account's public key signed the transaction.
 The account's public key may be known to the program or recorded in another